Afterschool Kung Fu Fun

 First couple of months in Training

-Learning Wing Chun in and of itself is hard.
+Learning this itself is hard.
 For the first couple of months I was very confused in my training.
 Trying to keep up with all the Chinese terminology and different techniques.
 It took about 2-3 months for my confusion to subside and for me to feel comfortable, performing all the moves that I’d learned.

 Too many give up to quickly